software-tools-books/sd4ds/src/server/index.md

 title: "A Modest Web Server"
 ---

-The web has changed society in countless ways over the last two decades, but its core has changed very little.
+The Internet is much simpler than most people realize (as well as being more complex than anyone could possibly have imagined).
-Most systems still follow the rules that Tim Berners-Lee laid out a quarter of a century ago.
+Most systems still follow the rules they did thirty years ago;
-In particular,
+in particular,
-most web servers still handle the same kinds of messages they did then, in the same way.
+most web servers still handle the same kinds of messages in the same way.

-This chapter will explore how they do that.
-At the same time,
-it will explore how developers can create software systems that don't need to be rewritten in order to add new features.

-## Background {: #server-background}
+## Sockets {: #server-sockets}

 Pretty much every program on the web runs on a family of communication standards called Internet Protocol (IP).